Why Websites With Ongoing Content Perform Better Over Time

 • Do they understand my situation?

-Search Visibility Improves With Consistency
+Search Visibility Improves Through Consistency

 Ongoing content allows a website to:

-• cover topics more thoroughly
+• Cover topics more thoroughly

-• signal authority over time
+• Build topical authority over time

-• and remain discoverable as search behavior changes
+• Remain discoverable as search behavior changes

-Content Attracts Better-Fit Clients Over Time
+Better Content Attracts Better-Fit Clients

-People who resonate lean in.
+People who resonate with your perspective lean in.

 People who don’t quietly move on.